When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 This bike won’t be for everyone though.
 Ultimately it depends on the needs of the individual, and some customers have said that it doesn’t produce enough assistance.
 Personally, I felt it produced plenty, but I ride between 50-100 miles per week on a regular road bike.

-***I have been so impressed with the Boardman HYB 8.9e that I’ve included it in my list of 6 of the best lightweight electric bikes currently available.
+***I have been so impressed with the Boardman HYB 8.9e that I’ve included it on my list of the best lightweight electric bikes currently available.